 11 May - we're continuously monitoring the wildlife to make sure we protect the birds and creatures that live along the canal while repairs are ongoing.

 Lastly, the current target is to mobilise the entire area for major repair works to begin in mid-June.

-26 April – On Tuesday 24 April, our staff met with local fundraisers to see how they can support local fundraising efforts.
+26 April – our staff met with local fundraisers to see how they can support local fundraising efforts.
 Having experienced this serious breach on the Middlewich Branch, its provided a fantastic opportunity to support other local fundraisers who need the help in their respective areas.